antoninguyot/vesta-wordpress/README.md

 ### About
 These files are used to setup and configure a wordpress installation everytime a new website is create through Vesta with these templates.

-The script installs Wordpress, and the following plugins :
+The script installs Wordpress and Woocommerce, and automatically applies the Ateros Textile configuration file to Wordpress.

-- Woocommerce
-- JustFreeThemes Assistant

 ### Installation